Nessa-v/Data-Analysis-projects/Superstore_Data/README.md

 c.
 The category ‘Furniture’ with the sub-category ‘Tables’ produced significantly lower profit margins, with profit even less than $-60,000.
 This is likely because there were high number of returns and low orders, especially for products in the sub-category ‘Tables’.
 For example, Figure 4 shows that more than 10 tables in the furniture category were 100% returned.
 This mean that the number of orders/sales = number of returns.

-[FIGURE 4: images/ Top 20 Table Products by Return Rate Percentage.png.]
+[FIGURE 4: images/Top 20 Table Products by Return Rate Percentage.png.]

 Summary